Bridges in Virginia

 The agency has more than 100 staff dedicated to bridge inspection and consultants brought in to augment the bridge inspection program.

 Twelve percent of the agency's inspection work is done by consultants.

-- Virginia has 21,104 bridges and large culverts in our inventory
+Virginia has approximately 21,154 bridges and large culverts in inventory

 The FHWA says the term "structurally deficient" means the bridge must be monitored, inspected and maintained.

 According to the FHWA Web site, the fact that a bridge is "deficient" does not imply that it is likely to collapse or that it is unsafe.